Insight

 Real-time guidance

-Real-time AI guidance feeds reps the right information during the call, so they don't have to pause, guess, or promise a follow-up.
+Every time an agent says, "Let me check on that and get back to you," the caller loses confidence.
+Real-time AI guidance feeds agents the right information during the call so they don't have to pause, guess, or promise a follow-up.

 After-hours coverage

-Calling back a lead 12 hours after they reached out is a cold call dressed up as a follow-up.
-The buyer has moved on.
+Calling back a lead hours after they reached out is already a cold call.
+AI tools keep leads warm by responding instantly, so your agents pick up warm conversations instead of chasing callers who've moved on.

 Compliance in every conversation